The majority of pharmacy graduates become pharmacists but there are also options within academia, regulatory bodies and the pharmaceutical industry

 Pharmacy graduates are also employed by private sector organisations, e.g. pharmaceutical companies and food and drink companies, to work in areas such as research and development, quality assurance, marketing, sales and management.

-Studying pharmacy enables you to develop skills specific to the role of a pharmacist and these include:
+Studying pharmacy enables you to develop skills specific to the role of a pharmacist including:

-You also develop a broad range of transferable skills that are very attractive to employers in other sectors:
+You also develop a broad range of skills that are very attractive to employers in other sectors, these include:

-Generally, only small numbers of pharmacy graduates go on to do further study directly after graduation.
+Generally, only small numbers of pharmacy graduates go on to further study directly after graduation.
 This is because a pre-entry postgraduate qualification is not needed to practise as a pharmacist and is rarely advantageous when applying for jobs within the profession.
-A recent survery indicates that 5% of pharmacy graduates took up full-time postgraduate study.
-A further 20% were combining work and study.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?